Appalachian Trail Backpacking Workshop & Trip

 We’ll backpack ~6 miles on the Appalachian Trail through spectacular Roan Highland country including Little Hump Mountain and Hump Mountain, setting up camp at Doll Flats campsite.

 We’ll backpack ~3 miles back to Mountain Harbour Hostel for the return home.
+Showers available for $5 at the hostel after the hike.

 During this tip we will conduct informal Appalachian Trail educational workshops.